infernojs/inferno/packages/inferno-animation/readme.md

 Custom animations won't be coordinated with the standard animations to reduce reflow, but performance is not an issue with just a few animations running simultaneously.
 Use the standard animations for grid or list items.

+Call these helper methods from `componentDidAppear` and `componentWillDisapper` of your backdrop and content component when you build a Bootstrap style modal.

 ```js
 import { utils } from 'inferno-animation'
 const {